BinomialLLC/basis_universal/webgl/README.md

 * BC1
 * BC3

+Please note that both Firefox and Chrome support BC1, but due to an implementation issue in the code it doesn't work on Firefox yet.
+(It doesn't test for the "WEBGL_compressed_texture_s3tc" extension.)

-On browsers that don't support BC1 (Firefox is one), there's a low-quality fallback code path for opaque textures (but no fallback for BC3 yet).
+On browsers that don't support BC1, there's a low-quality fallback code path for opaque textures (but no fallback for BC3 yet).
 Note that the fallback path only converts to 16-bit RGB images at the moment, so the quality isn't as good as it should be.

 ![Screenshot showing a basis texture rendered as a 2D image in a webpage.](texture/preview.png)